Last updated: 6 January 2019

 Please contact us at firstname.lastname@example.org as soon as possible if there are any changes to your personal information or if you believe the personal information we hold about you is not accurate, complete, up-to-date, no longer necessary for the purpose for which it was collected or processed, or lacks a valid legal ground for processing so that we can update your file accordingly.
 Depending on the circumstance we may change, erase, or block from use any inaccurate, incomplete, or outdated information.
 We may require documentary proof or evidence for certain requests.
 We will process any legitimate requests to correct inaccurate data as soon as practicable, and incomplete data within a reasonable time frame, and send the updated personal data to other organisations to which the data was disclosed during the year preceding the date of the correction, unless it is impossible, involves disproportionate effort, the other organisations no longer require the corrected personal data for any legal or business purpose, or you otherwise agree that we do not need to resend the corrected information to any other organisation.
 Where information is not corrected, you can request that there be attached to the information a statement of the correction sought but not made.

 Right to object to the collection of personal data due to your personal situation

 You may object to collection of specific personal data on limited grounds due to your personal situation.
 Please contact us at email@example.com if you wish to make such a request, along with details of your personal situation and your reasons for objection.
 We will respond to all requests within a reasonable time frame.
 If we disallow your objection, we will inform you of our reasons for doing so.

 We look after your personal information

 We take all reasonable steps within our control to ensure that the personal information we hold about you is accurate.
-We also take reasonable steps to ensure that the information is complete and up-to-date.
+We also take reasonable steps to ensure that the information is complete, up-to-date, relevant, and not misleading.
 However, we also rely on you to advise us of any changes to your personal information.

 Protection of personal data